TrevorGachengo/MNIST/network/readme.md

-# to do
+# How to use the network
-- create missing folders when doing anything directory related

 ## Tested Parameters
 - Sigmoid, No deskewing, 300 HU,  Batch size = 50, Learning rate = 1e-4, Accuracy: 98.15%